 Water beads are cool, little polymer beads that start off not much bigger than a grain of salt.
-You soak them in water, and as they hydrate they get to be about the size of a marble.
+To hydrate your water beads, you soak them in water for a few hours and as they soak up the water, the water beads expand to about the size of a marble.

 Originally, water beads were intended for floral purposes – to be added to a vase of cut flowers.
-They’re much more fun for sensory play though.
-At lease we think so!
+We prefer to use water beads for sensory play though.
+They’re so fun to play with.

 Have a look, and tell us what you think!

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 I purchased my Water Beads from Amazon, but you can buy them at Walmart, or a garden centre.